cedar-policy/cedar-examples/cedar-example-use-cases/tags_n_roles/README.md

 ## Basic model

 ABC Tech principals are `User`s.
 Users have one or more `Role`s.
 This is indicated in the entity hierarchy (the `User` is `in` each of their `Role`s).
-A role has a corresponding `Action` group whose name mentions the roles; the member `Actions` of the group are the actions that members of the role can carry out.
+A role has a corresponding `Action` group whose name mentions the roles; the member `Action`s of the group are the actions that members of the role can carry out.
 For each role the user is a member of, the user has a set of associated _tags_.
 The associated tags are collected as optional attributes in the `User` entity, as discussed below.

 ABC Tech resources are `Workspace` objects.
 Each of these objects has associated tags, also stored as optional attributes, similarly to users.
 At a high level: If a user is a member of a role, and their tags associated with the role _match_ the tags on a resource, then they are permitted to carry out any of the role's associated actions on that resource.